 Monday , December 5

-Denver Broncos quarterback Peyton Manning, the NFL’s only five-time Most Valuable Player and a 14-time Pro Bowl selection, has earned his place among the greatest quarterbacks in league history as the active leader in nearly every statistical passing category.
+Legendary quarterback Peyton Manning, the NFL’s only five-time Most Valuable Player and a 14-time Pro Bowl selection, earned his place among the greatest quarterbacks in league history as a leader in nearly every statistical passing category.

-Since entering the NFL in 1998 with the Indianapolis Colts as the first overall draft pick, Manning has thrown the most touchdown passes (530) in league history in addition to ranking second all-time in wins by a quarterback (179), completions (5,927), and passing yards (69,691).
+Manning entered the NFL in 1998 with the Indianapolis Colts as the first overall draft pick.
+He amassed the most career touchdown passes in league history in addition to ranking first all-time in wins by a starting quarterback (200), completions and passing yards.

-In his first year with the Broncos in 2012 — and after missing the entire 2011 campaign with a neck injury — Manning finished as the Associated Press NFL Comeback Player of the Year and runner-up for the league’s MVP.
+In 2013, Manning was named Sportsman of the Year by Sports Illustrated.
+In his first year with the Broncos in 2012—and after missing the entire 2011 campaign with a neck injury—Manning finished as the Associated Press NFL Comeback Player of the Year and runner-up for the league’s MVP.

 During his first 14 NFL seasons with the Colts, Manning set club records in nearly every career passing category.
 He led the franchise to its first World Championship in 36 years during the 2006 season, earning MVP honors in the Colts’ 29-17 win over the Chicago Bears in Super Bowl XLI.